Rising above the chaos in times of crisis: How we helped our B2B clients plan, pivot and persevere

 Pivot into PPE production

 In response to the drastic shortage of personal protective equipment (PPE) for front-line workers, our label manufacturing client Lorpon Labels stepped up to produce PPE in addition to continuing to service their clients.
-It turns out their equipment can stamp and cut acetate for face shields.
-We connected them with a product designer and also communicated with clients to share how they are servicing clients while also protecting their workforce.
+It turns out their equipment can stamp and cut acetate for face shields so we connected them with a product designer.
 Today they are on track to produce one million face shields.
+In addition, we communicated with clients to share how they are servicing clients while also protecting their workforce.

 Meanwhile, many of Lorpon Labels’ clients pivoted to produce hand sanitizer.
 In response, Lorpon Labels started offering free label printing for companies that are producing and donating sanitizer.
 We supported this effort with PR and customer communications.